plone/plonetheme.sunburst/plonetheme/sunburst/README.rst

 And the class on id="portal-column-content" should be changed as well

-    >>> if v44:
-    ...     '<div id="portal-column-content" class="cell width-1:2 position-1:4">' in browser.contents
-    ... else:
-    ...     '<div id="portal-column-content" class="cell width-3:4 position-0"' in browser.contents
+    >>> '<div id="portal-column-content" class="cell width-3:4 position-0"' in browser.contents
     True

 Both columns
 ~~~~~~~~~~~~

-Now lets add Calendar portlet to the right column to have both columns
+Now lets add a Search portlet to the right column also to have both columns
 populated and visible.
-On Plone 4.4 the Calender portlet may already
-be there, but it is fine to have two.

     >>> mapping = self.portal.restrictedTraverse('++contextportlets++plone.rightcolumn')
     >>> addview = mapping.restrictedTraverse('+/' + portlet.addview)
-    >>> if v44:
+    >>> if v50:
     ...     result = addview.createAndAdd({})
     ... else:
     ...     result = addview()